-Housing for people with a disability
+Housing for people with disability

-- modifying public housing
+- public housing and community housing

 - conducting occupational therapist assessments to help determine suitable housing

-- considering other housing needs such as health and safety, independence and quality of life.
+- considering other housing needs, such as health and safety, independence and quality of life.

 The types of home modifications available include:

-- changes to bathroom, toilets and kitchens
+- changes to bathrooms, toilets and kitchens

 - installation of ramps, grab rails and hand rails

 - other modifications to suit your needs based on an occupational therapist assessment.